 Above all, this is a time of celebration.
 Unbridled celebration of the creation and the creator.
 The Mother.
 The Shakti.

 Personally, in my life as I look at the times I have spent during these Nine Days and Nights, I found Gujarat to be the most beautiful place to be in.
 Every night, celebrations start as Garba dhol (drum) starts off in almost every other locality and colony.
-It brings people out in their best dresses and make up.
+It brings people out in their best dresses and makeup.
 People dance away through the night to the wee hours of the morning!
-Here is one such Garba programs in Gujarat.

-Here are some beautiful pictures from various Navratri celebrations.
+Here are some beautiful pictures of various Navratri celebrations.

 Image Credit: Navratri Utsav/sheetal saini